qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 * The :guilabel:`Rotation` sets the rotation of the element (in degrees).
 * The |checkbox| :guilabel:`Frame` shows or hides the frame around the label.
   Use the :guilabel:`Frame color` and :guilabel:`Thickness` menus to adjust those properties.
-* The |checkbox| :guilabel:`Background` enables or disables a background color.
+* Use the :guilabel:`Background color` menu for setting a background color.
-  Click on the **[Color...]** button to display a dialog where you can pick a color or choose from a custom setting.
+  With the dialog you can pick a color (see color_picker_ ).
-  Transparency can also be adjusted throught the **alpha** field.
 * Use the :guilabel:`Item ID` to create a relationship to other Print Composer items.
 This is used with |qg| server and any potential web client.
 You can set an ID on an item (e.g., a map and a label), and then the web client can send data to set a property (e.g., label text) for that specific item.
 The GetProjectSettings command will list what items and which IDs are available in a layout.